 Thank you very much for having me today.
 This is my first opportunity for an international trip since the start of the pandemic last year, and it’s my great pleasure that I was able to make the journey to a place with so much natural beauty and history and be greeted with such a warm welcome.

 As was noted in the introduction, I serve on the board of a financial regulatory agency in Washington D.C., that oversees the U.S. credit union system, which comprises some 5,000 financial institutions.
 So, as you might imagine, I spend a lot of time following financial industry news and trends.
-Recently, I came across the latest report about a financial scandal at the Swiss banking leader Credit Suisse (opens new window), stemming from charges of bribery and fraud related to a bond offering in Africa.
+Recently, I came across the latest report about a financial scandal at the Swiss banking leader Credit Suisse (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , stemming from charges of bribery and fraud related to a bond offering in Africa.
 The bank faces $475 million in fines after three employees pled guilty in a money laundering and corruption case after defrauding investors.

 We see these types of stories, misconduct at financial services companies on a regular basis, right?
 In recent months alone, we’ve seen reports of misconduct at established industry leaders like Deutsche Bank, Barclays, Wells Fargo, and the list goes on.
 Of course, the reality is that these are outliers — they receive substantial attention because they’re outside the norm.
 And in this case, justice was done.